JoeyStanley/jekyll-for-designers/resources.md

 * *[Overview GAMM analysis of time series data](http://jacolienvanrij.com/Tutorials/GAMM.html)* by Jacolien van Rij.
 I haven't had time to go through this one yet, but it's on my todo list.
 Actually [all of her tutorials](http://www.jacolienvanrij.com/cv.html) look great.

-* *[tidymv: Tidy Model Visualisation](https://github.com/stefanocoretta/tidymv)* is an R package by [Stefano Coretta](https://stefanocoretta.github.io) that lets you visualize GAMMs using tidyverse-friendly code.

 * *[GAMs in R](https://noamross.github.io/gams-in-r-course/)* by [Noam Ross](https://www.ecohealthalliance.org/personnel/dr-noam-ross) is a free interactive course on GAMs in R.

 * [*Introduction to Generalized Additive Models with R and mgcv*](https://github.com/gavinsimpson/intro-gam-webinar-2020) by [Gavin Simpson](https://fromthebottomoftheheap.net).

+    * If you don't like the visuals in mgcv, try Gavin Simpson's R package, [*gratia*](https://github.com/gavinsimpson/gratia) with some ggplot2 alternatives.

+    * *[tidymv: Tidy Model Visualisation](https://github.com/stefanocoretta/tidymv)* is an R package by [Stefano Coretta](https://stefanocoretta.github.io) that lets you visualize GAMMs using tidyverse-friendly code.

 * Since model objects can get huge, you might want to try [Joyce Cahoon's](https://jcahoon.netlify.com/#about) [butcher](https://jcahoon.netlify.com/post/2019/08/08/model-butcher/) package to reduce the size of those giant objects.